200+ Must-Know Link-Building Statistics for 2025

 16% of SEO experts say broken link-building provides better ROI compared to traditional outreach methods.

-73% of broken link-building practitioners use automated tools to find 404 errors on top-tier domains.
+73% of broken link-building practitioners leverage link-building automation to find 404 errors on top-tier domains.

 22% of editorial teams are unaware of broken links on their site, making them more open to helpful link replacement suggestions.